-Gardeners are very fond of using mulch for a few reasons:
+Mulch is very popular for a few reasons:

-- It helps prevent weed growth by forming a barrier over the soil, this makes it more difficult for seeds to germinate.
+- It helps prevent a profusion of weeds by forming a barrier over the soil, this makes it more difficult for seeds to germinate.

 - Helps control the soil temperature (especially useful in hot summer weather).